Write for us.

 Creative Commons licensing

 We are also committed to providing access to the work we produce on the basis of Creative Commons licenses.
-Copyright in the work produced by the Amherst College Press, as with most university presses, is held in the name of the Trustees of Amherst College; but all work produced by the Press is issued under Creative Commons licenses agreed to with our authors, signaling to the broader scholarly community the ability to distribute, share, and copy the work without concern for permissions payments or other monetization strategies.
-We reserve on our authors’ behalf any rights pertaining to derivative or commercial uses of scholarship published through our Press.
+Copyright in the work produced by the Amherst College Press is usually retained by our authors, but from time to time, when agreeable to authors, is held in the name of the Trustees of Amherst College.
+All work produced by the Press is issued under Creative Commons licenses agreed to with our authors, signaling to the broader scholarly community the ability to distribute, share, and copy the work without concern for permissions payments or other monetization strategies.
 Read our model author’s contract…

 Want to submit?